 He has recovered nicely and has taken control of the workbench in the garage area of our sanctuary.
 He likes to be up high and away from other cats who want to play.
 He's a dignified older gentleman who has no time for the shenanigans of younger cats!
 He loves treats and anything fishy.
 He's turned into a sweet old boy and we love that he can live his sunset years free of pain with a cushy life off the streets.

-Want to Sponsor Oscar?
-Click here to become a Sponsor.
+Want to be another Sponsor for Oscar?
+Our kitties can certainly use more than one Sponsor.
+Click here to become another Sponsor.